cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/04-creating-an-options-scene/index.md

 - [Scene Calling Another Scene](scene_calling_scene.md)
 - [End Of Chapter Review](end.md)

-__Video:__ at the end of this chapter there is a video demonstrating the concepts of this chapter!
+__Video:__ throughout this chapter there are videos demonstrating the concepts of this chapter!

 Shall we create our [game options scene](options_scene.md)?